duartesalvadorubio/EEZYbotARM_robot_controller/README.md

 # EEZYbotARM_robot_controller
- Arduino-based controller for EEZYbotARM robotic arm

 Simple software controller to manage [EEZYbotARM](http://www.eezyrobots.it/eba_mk1.html) based on ad-hoc control hardware.

-An Atmega 328p microcontroller programmed using the Arduino environment is used.
+# Overview

+An experimental development of a hardware control board using an Atmega 328p microcontroller is carried out.
+An RC transmitter and a Flysky ia6-b receiver are used as controllers for the robot.
+The hardware board developed has the specific connections for the servos and the receiver, and is programmed using the Arduino environment.

+# Program description

-The robot is controlled by a Flysky ia6-b radio receiver and a radio control transmitter.
-It consists of a manual and an automatic operating mode:
+The program consists of a manual and an automatic operating mode:

 - **Manual mode:** For which the radio control and the receiver are used.
 The user can drive the robot by using the sticks.
 - **Automatic mode:** In this mode certain position values are memorized for which the robot must carry out a programmed movement.